 Meridian's Remuneration Policy contains the policy for remuneration of directors.
 In accordance with the Remuneration Policy and company's Constitution, shareholder approval is sought on any increase in the pool available to pay directors' fees.
-The Remuneration Policy is available at meridianenergy.co.nz/about-us/investors/ governance/policies.

-Information on Meridian's director remuneration can be found in the The right remuneration section of the FY23 integrated report.
+Information on Meridian's director remuneration can be found in the Remuneration report section of the FY24 integrated report.
 As noted in the Remuneration Policy, our integrated report includes a breakdown of remuneration for committee roles and the fees and benefits received for any other services provided to Meridian (of which there was none).
 Meridian does not offer performance-based remuneration, equity-based remuneration or retirement payments for directors.

 The director fee pool was last approved by shareholders in October 2021.
-Meridian's Board considered and presented the proposal to increase the director fee pool and sought and considered independent advice from Pricewaterhouse Coopers (PwC), which reviewed the remuneration of directors of comparable listed companies in New Zealand.
-A copy of the Summary Directors' Fees Report was provided to shareholders and can be found at meridianenergy.co.nz/about-us/investors/ reports/shareholder-meetings.
+Meridian's Board considered and presented the proposal to increase the director fee pool and sought and considered independent advice from PwC, which reviewed the remuneration of directors of comparable listed companies in New Zealand.

+A copy of the Summary Directors' Fees Report was provided to shareholders and can be found on Meridian's website.